HOW DOES A FELONY AFFECT YOUR LIFE?

 Similar obstacles exist for housing opportunities.
 Many landlords and housing authorities conduct background checks and may refuse to rent to individuals with a criminal history.
 They may cite concerns about safety and property value.
 This often leaves individuals convicted of a felony with very limited – and often substandard – housing options, which can further complicate their return to normal life.

-You may also want to check out… CAN YOU RENT AN APRTMENT WITH A FELONY?
+You may also want to check out… CAN YOU RENT AN APARTMENT WITH A FELONY?

 Social Ostracization and Marginalization